-Transitioning into a Post Pandemic Strategy with Concord, California
+Transitioning into a Post Pandemic Strategy with Concord, CA

 Marie: Concord has about 125,000 residents which is also the largest city in Contra Costa County, and the majority of jobs are within the city.